How to Apply

 - International students must provide notarized course-by-course translations of their final official transcripts if the originals are not issued in English.
-The Office of Admissions may require that international transcripts be evaluated by an organization specializing in foreign credential evaluation, such as World Education Services (wes.org) or Educational Credential Evaluators, Inc. (ece.org).
+The Office of Admissions may require that international transcripts be evaluated by an organization specializing in foreign credential evaluation, such as Educational Credential Evaluators, Inc. (ece.org), World Education Services (wes.org), or Spantran.

 - Please describe your career goals and how you envision attending SFCM will enable you to achieve these ambitions.
 (300-500 words)